The Sustainable Development Goals: The Breakthrough Opportunity of Our Time

 Join the Movement

-This leaves me very optimistic that we can seize opportunities in this critical region and watch as India inspires action elsewhere.
-We want the most ambitious and courageous companies, innovators and disruptors to join in the mission of making the Global Goals local business opportunities, in India and around the world.
+This leaves me very optimistic that we can seize opportunities.
+We want the most ambitious and courageous companies, innovators and disruptors to join in the mission of making the Global Goals local business opportunities around the world.

-The final question at the end of this, I leave to you: in the Age of Man, how will you break through?
+So the final question I want to leave you with is this: in the Age of Man, how will you break through?